vchs/ruby_vcloud_sdk/README.md

           'ObjectNotFoundError' if network is not added to VM's parent VApp 'RestClient::BadRequest' for un-expected errors

+    delete_nics
+       parameters:
+         nics (splat NIC objects): NICs to delete
+       return: nil
+       throws:
+         'CloudError' if vm is powered on
+         'ObjectNotFoundError' if specified nic index does not exist 'RestClient::BadRequest' for un-expected errors

      product_section_properties
         returns:
           array of hash values representing properties of product section of VM